mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/3-functional/UURF-Jiva-App-Target-Affinity/README.md

 - OpenShift Cluster should be created and have the dependencies installed.
 - Jiva based storage pool should have been created.
-- OpenEBS storage class using jivs cas-type should be created.
+- OpenEBS storage class using jiva cas-type should be created.

 #### Procedure